Decoding Bloom: John Howard Parnell

 John Howard returned to Ireland after his fruit growing venture collapsed.
 After his brother’s death, he inherited the family estate Avondale near Rathdrum, Co.
 Wicklow.
 Charles Stewart had wanted Avondale to pass to his partner Katherine O’Shea, but his wishes were not honored by the family.
 Avondale was heavily mortgaged when John Howard inherited it, and he sold it a year later, unable to afford the debt attached to the property.

-Must be a corporation meeting today.
+“Must be a corporation meeting today.
 They say he never put on the city marshal’s uniform since he got the job.
 Charley Boulger used to come out on his high horse, cocked hat, puffed, powdered and shaved.”

 In 1904, John Howard was Dublin’s city marshal.
 Though the city marshal was technically an elected position, it was functionally a position held for life.
 It was seen as an honorable sinecure for a retired politician or other prominent citizen who didn’t have much else going on.
 This was the case for John Howard, who held the office from 1900 until his death in 1923.
 The city marshal had few official duties.
 He was registrar of the city’s pawnbrokers and performed a few other minor duties, such as attending meetings of the city government, which Bloom assumes has drawn John Howard into the city today.

-“Charley Boulger” is a pseudonym for previous city marshal called “Charley Kavanagh.”
+“Charley Boulger” is a pseudonym for the previous city marshal called “Charley Kavanagh.”
 His real name was used in the Little Review version of Ulysses, but was changed in later iterations.
 I don’t know why he changed the name, but given the trouble the BBC ran into with Ulysses’ portrayal of Reuben J. Dodd, I wonder if Charley Kavanagh had litigious descendants as well.

 “Look at the woebegone walk of him.
 Eaten a bad egg.
 Poached eyes on ghost.
 I have a pain.
 Great man’s brother: his brother’s brother.
 He’d look nice on the city charger.
 Drop into the D.B.C. probably for his coffee, play chess there.
 His brother used men as pawns.”

-If you’ve read ahead, you know that Mulligan and Haines spot him in the D.B.C.
+If you’ve read ahead, you know that Mulligan and Haines spot John Howard in the D.B.C.
 (Dublin Bread Company) playing chess in “Wandering Rocks”, so Bloom is right on the money.
 Bloom refers to the “debating societies” in the “Dublin Bread Company’s tearoom” a few paragraphs before this encounter, but men more commonly met in the smoking room of the nearby Dame St. location of the D.B.C. for chess, coffee and conversation.

 John Howard’s palpable malaise here matches his real life temperament.
 Bloom calls him “his brother’s brother”, which to me implies that John Howard’s burden is living in his brother’s shadow and yet being unable to achieve his brother’s legendary status.
 This is partially true but not quite right.
 I think John Howard would have been perfectly content to be perfectly unremarkable.
 But because of his brother’s fame, he felt pushed into the public spotlight, specifically into politics like many of his family members.

 More to the point, John Howard needed money and leveraged his name into an anemic political career.
 John Howard ran and came in last place in two elections in his native Wicklow.
 He finally narrowly won in South Meath in 1895, serving as an M.P. until 1900.
 During his tenure in Parliament, John Howard never spoke in chambers and was known for being far more interested in playing chess than governing.
-He didn’t win re-election, and clearly maintained his love of chess over government upon returning to Dublin.
+He didn’t win re-election, but clearly maintained his love of chess over government upon returning to Dublin.

 “Let them all go to pot.
 Afraid to pass a remark on him.
 Freeze them up with that eye of his.
 That’s the fascination: the name.
 All a bit touched.
 Mad Fanny and his other sister Mrs Dickinson driving about with scarlet harness.
 Bolt upright like surgeon M’Ardle.”